bramus/ie-page-transitions/README.md

     bore local 3000 --to bore.pub
     ```

-- Visit the exposed dev server in IE8, using something like BrowserLing or https://copy.sh/v86/?profile=windows2000
+- Visit the exposed dev server in IE, using something like BrowserLing or https://copy.sh/v86/

 ## License